Dramatical Murder: Release history

 Dramatical Murder was originally released as an adult game on March 23, 2012, playable on Windows PCs as either a digital download or DVD.
-On April 26, 2013 a fan disc called Dramatical Murder re:connect was released; it included extra scenes, expanded upon the endings with scenes that take place before and after them, new CG images, songs and a minigame.
+On April 26, 2013, a fan disc called Dramatical Murder re:connect was released; it included extra scenes, expanded upon the endings with scenes that take place before and after them, new CG images, songs and a minigame.

-Despite the visual novel lacking an official English release, it was banned from streaming on the website Twitch.

 Related media

 Drama CDs

-Numerous drama CDs have been released; each on focuses on Aoba's relationship with one of his potential boyfriends and takes place after the events of the visual novel.
+Numerous drama CDs have been released; each one focuses on Aoba's relationship with one of his potential boyfriends and takes place after the events of the visual novel.

 Manga

 A manga adaption illustrated by Torao Asada began serialization in the August 2012 issue of Enterbrain's B's-Log Comic magazine.
 The first tankōbon volume was released on April 1, 2013.
 An official anthology volume for the series was released on June 30, 2012.

 Anime

 The anime was announced to air in summer 2014.
-The anime aired on July 6, 2014 and ended on September 21, 2014 and was streamed on Crunchyroll.
+The anime aired on July 6, 2014, and ended on September 21, 2014, and was streamed on Crunchyroll.

-A DVD/Blu-ray was released on December 24, 2014 with all twelve episodes.
+A DVD/Blu-ray was released on December 24, 2014, with all twelve episodes.
 Along with an original soundtrack and a drama CD titled Welcome to Dramatical Tea Shop Cyan Moon (ドラマティカル喫茶 ・ シアンムーンへようこそ, Dramatical Kissa Cyan Moon he Yōkoso), a special OVA called Data_xx_Transitory, which features the bad endings of the game, was included.
-On September 21, 2014, following the airing of the final episode, the official anime website announced that there will be a live reading event on February 1, 2015 titled Data_12.5_Recitation.
-Atsushi Kisaichi, Ryōta Takeuchi, Hiroki Takahashi, Satoshi Hino, Kenichiro Matsuda, Masatomo Nakazawa, and Yūichi Iguchi have been confirmed to be attending.
+On September 21, 2014, following the airing of the final episode, the official anime website announced that there will be a live reading event on February 1, 2015, titled Data_12.5_Recitation.
+Atsushi Kisaichi, Ryōta Takeuchi, Hiroki Takahashi, Satoshi Hino, Kenichirou Matsuda, Masatomo Nakazawa, and Yūichi Iguchi have been confirmed to be attending.

 On June 21, 2015, Madman Entertainment announced at the Supanova Pop Culture Expo that it has licensed the series for Australian and New Zealand release.
 On July 16, 2015, Sentai Filmworks announced the license to the series for North American release in English on DVD and Blu-ray on November 24, 2015.